cilium/cilium/Documentation/gettingstarted/ipvlan.rst

 therefore tunneling must be disabled through setting ``tunnel`` to ``"disabled"``.

+To make ipvlan work between hosts, routes on each host have to be installed either manually or automatically by Cilium.
+The latter can be enabled through setting ``auto-direct-node-routes`` to ``"true"``.

 The ``--install-iptables-rules`` parameter is optional and if set to ``"false"`` then Cilium will not install any iptables rules which are mainly for interaction with kube-proxy, and additionally it will trigger